DinanDilmith/LionCafe/cafeC#-guide.md

 configuring database -

 I used "MS SQL Server" as the database for this system.
-I'm unable to retrieve the database code so you have to create a database which matches to the properties in this code. you can do this by taking a look at tables and fields in the c# code and it'll take some effort.
+I added the SQL query file named "cafe mgt.sql" along with the project.
+You can just run the query in SQL server.

 user guide-